-Australian Ranking (AR) Tournaments will return from 1 January 2021.
+Australian Ranking (AR) and Rating Tournaments

 Universal Tennis Ratings (UTR) will be used for entry and acceptance in to tournaments, with seedings to be based on Australian Rankings.
-The current suspension of Australian Rankings will be lifted on 1 January 2021.

 A frequently asked questions document is now available here.
 If you have any further questions, please do not hesitate to contact Loretta Hughes via [email protected] or the Tennis Australia Tournaments team via [email protected].